 There is a meeting for parents early in the Autumn term when parents can learn about the routines and curriculum for the year ahead.
 There are two formal parent-teacher consultations at key points through the year and an informal opportunity for discussion at the end of the Summer term.
 Staff are normally on hand at the end of most days to discuss queries you may have.

 Throughout the year there are a number of special events for the children to enjoy such as topic themed days and weeks where the whole school focus on a theme.
 Both Year 1 and 2 have opportunities for educational visits during the academic year which are also opportunities for parents to help.
+Each year group puts on a performance during the year to which parents are invited.
 We also offer a residential visit to Dunfield House for our Year 2 children.